alexbadia1/cs461_ece422/README.md

 2. The server remains unaware of the packet modification and still expects the original sequence numbers and acknowledgements.

 3. To maintain a seamless connection, any traffic forwarded from the client to the server must have its sequence numbers and acknowledgements adjusted to reflect the expected values (as if no modification occurred).
+Traffic forwarded from the server to the client must be re-adjust to reflect the sequence numbers and acknowledgment numbers of the altered packet.
 4. You must keep track of each TCP stream and/or HTTP stream, for multiple curls.

 **Tips**: